fahidjavid/doc-test/docs/home/settings/explore-tours.md

 ## **Explore Tours Settings**

-If you want to display **Explore Tours** on homepage then navigate to **Dashboard > Customize > Home > Explore Tours**.
+If you want to display **Explore Tours** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Explore Tours**.
 You can choose title, description and background image of explore tours section as shown below.

 ![img](../../img/explore-tours.png)